Siblings need to have a good relationship because they are the only people in the world who grow up with you and can be lifelong friends and support.

 - pestering behavior

 For each of these, the parent can help the older child to accept the younger sibling.
 One way is making time in the day or in the week for independent play away from siblings.
+One way is making time in the day or in the week for independent play away from siblings.
+Another way is to make sure your playroom is set up in such a way that engages the older sibling alongside their younger sibling.

 Parents also need to make sure that they spend some one-on-one time with each child as often as possible.
 For some families, maybe a few minutes a week or a long day once a month.